-Born to foreign parents outside New York City, the colors, tastes and textures of Manhattan’s diverse neighborhoods offered early inspiration.
-Jacqueline studied at Parsons, Art Students League and the School of Visual Arts in Manhattan.
-She completed her BFA at the Boston Museum School of Fine Arts and Tufts University and then moved West to pursue graduate work at San Francisco State University.
+Growing up outside New York City, the colors, tastes and textures of Manhattan’s diverse neighborhoods offered early inspiration.
+I studied at Parsons, Art Students League and the School of Visual Arts in Manhattan.
+I then completed my BFA at the Boston Museum School of Fine Arts and Tufts University and moved West to pursue graduate work at San Francisco State University.

-In her most recent work, Jacqueline incorporates her love of luminous color and symbolic narrative.
+In my most recent work, I incorporates my love of luminous color and symbolic narrative.
 New Work draws on rich metaphors in nature.
 Several canvases explore the beauty, strength and fragility of hummingbirds.
 The Buffalo and Elk series are reminicent of Paleolithic cave paintings whose primal shapes connect us to our distant past of survival and exploration and remind us of early humans capacity to interpret and give meaning to their surroundings.
 The animals in this series, comprise species that would have been hunted and eaten (such as deer, bison and elk).
 They are often represented in profile and standing in an alert and energetic stance, and aim to evoke the mythic quality within each animal.
 The Lotus paintings resonate with deeper meaning.
-One could say they represent the calling of the artist – to provide a space for spiritual expression and to bring unexpected beauty from the moist soil of everyday life.
-In the Colorfield paintings, where solid areas of color cover the entire canvas, Jacqueline explores the atmospheric effects of expanses of color, often with a horizon line, and by suggestion, beyond it to infinity.
+One could say they represent a calling – to provide a space for spiritual expression and to bring unexpected beauty from the moist soil of everyday life.
+In the Colorfield paintings, where solid areas of color cover the entire canvas, I explore the atmospheric effects of expanses of color, often with a horizon line, and by suggestion, beyond it to infinity.

-Jacqueline divides her time between oil painting and photography.
-To view her environmental portraits, corporate lifestyle and social media photography, visit www.neuwirthphotography.com.
+I divide my time between oil painting and my portrait photography business.
+To view my photography portfolio of business, social media and lifestyle photography, visit www.neuwirthphotography.com.